fjclark/python_package_tutorial/README.md

         make docs-deploy VERSION="$VERSION"
 ```

 Next, on your GitHub repository, go to Settings -> Actions -> General -> Workflow Permissions, and select "Read and write permissions" - this will allow the actions run to publish your documentation.
+Also, go to Settings -> Pages ->  Build and Deployment and set "Source" to "Deploy from a branch" and "Branch" to "gh-pages" "/(root)".
 Now, commit your changes to `docs.yaml` and push them to GitHub with

 ```bash
 git push